Class - Programming with C++11 to C++17

 constexpr the language has a unique way to do things already at compile time.
 Our bonus: less RAM and ROM consumption as well as a time saving.

 In this class, you will learn how the new standards help you to write faster and more robust code.

-After the long period without updates to C++ until 2011 the language has been continuously improved with new standards.
-This brings valuable new features to C++ which are interesting.
-Participants will learn how to use new language features such as
+After a long period without updates to C++ until 2011, the language has been continuously improved with new standards.
+This brings valuable new features such as

-override and the uniform initialization.
-With this knowledge, we continue to look into innovations such as
+override, and uniform initialization.
+With this knowledge, you continue to look into innovations such as

 constexpr.
-Of course, Lambdas are discussed as well, they are one of the long-missing elements.
+Of course, you will learn about Lambdas as well.
+After all, they are one of the long-missing elements.

-Finally, we look at a few selected innovations in the STL.
+Finally, you will look at a few selected innovations in the STL.
 Very interesting for many C++ programmers here are the smart pointers.
 But also containers like

-After the seminar, participants will have a clear understanding of what the new standards bring to them.
-You can consciously select features from the new language standards for a project and using them safely is an easy task for you.
+After this course, you have a clear understanding of what the new standards bring to you.
+Selecting features from the new language standards for a project and using them safely is an easy task for you.

 - Clean and modern C++ code